DanielEftekhari/normality-normalization/README.md

 # Normality Normalization #

-Code accompanying the ICML 2025 paper <a href="https://arxiv.org/abs/2505.00685" target="_blank">On the Importance of Gaussianizing Representations</a>
+Code accompanying the ICML 2025 paper [On the Importance of Gaussianizing Representations](https://arxiv.org/abs/2505.00685).

 ## Requirements: